-2020 20 19
+2021 2020

-Balance at January 1 \$ - \$ -
+Balance at January 1 \$ 259 \$ -

-Add: Impairment loss recognized 268 -
+Add: Impairment loss recognized 83 268

+Less: Amounts written off (338) -

-Foreign exchange losses (9)
+Foreign exchange losses (4) (9)

-Balance at December 31 \$ 259 \$
+Balance at December 31 \$ - \$ 259

-Other receivables comprise business tax refund receivable and outstanding interest receivables from banks.
+Other receivables comprise value-added tax refund receivable and outstanding interest receivables from banks.
 The Group only transacts with counterparties that have good credit ratings and obtaining sufficient collateral, where appropriate, as a means of mitigating the risk of financial loss from defaults.
 The Group continues to engage in enforcement activity to trace the conditions of the receivables with reference to the past default experience of the debtor and an analysis of the debtor's current financial position, in determining whether the credit risk of other receivables has increased significantly since initial recognition as well as for measuring the expected credit losses.
-As of December 31, 2020 and 2019, the Group assessed that the expected credit loss of other receivables was considered to be 0%.
+As of December 31, 2021 and 2020, the Group assessed that the expected credit loss of other receivables was considered to be 0%.